vibdev/canvas-kit/modules/canvas-kit-react-core/README.md

 ```

 We provide a [helper](../canvas-kit-react-common/lib/styles/hideMouseFocus.ts) to hide the focus
 outlines on mouse input.
-Simply spread its return value in your styles.
+Simply spread it in your styles (i.e. `...hideMouseFocus`).

 **Note:** It is best practice to show focus outlines by default and specifically hide them in the
 cases you would like (i.e. mouse/touch/pointer input).